Both a time capsule and a stunning design, this 1960s Rex Critchlow midcentury modern house in Hatcliffe, Lincolnshire has just had a price drop.

 The main bedroom is described as ‘particularly light’, with a horizontal slot window above the bedhead and a wall of glazing to a private pentagonal courtyard.
 The fourth bedroom is also listed as a potential ‘study/hobby space’.

 Two bathrooms as well, with the larger featuring original Adamsez sanitary ware and a purpose-made sunken bath looking out onto the private courtyard.
 The second bathroom is described as a ‘pre-fabricated GRP pod’, mould-formed in two halves.
 Interestingly, the patent of this prototype design by Rex Critchlow was sold to Ideal Standard, and the design is similar to one developed by Charlotte Perriand that was seen at the Design Museum exhibition in 2021.

 Note that there is a later addition, with a large hexagonal extension added in the 1980s.
 A large and open room, it is currently used as a library, but with a separate entrance and a kitchen area, it could work as an independent annexe.

 That’s the house, but the exterior space is quite the selling point too.
 I mentioned the large double garage, but note that there is permission in place to extend, with the potential to make a conservatory or an artist’s studio.

 Beyond that is the garden, which covers an impressive six acres.
 A mix of lawns, planting, orchards and a rather lovely pond too.
 The kind of space you never see in modern-era new builds.

-Quite the package and likely to be very popular.
-This 1960s Rex Critchlow midcentury modern house in Hatcliffe, Lincolnshire has just gone on the market for £785,000 and has now had a price drop, with that asking price now £100,000 less at £685,000.
+Quite the package and now with a cheaper asking price.
+This 1960s Rex Critchlow midcentury modern house in Hatcliffe, Lincolnshire went on the market for £785,000 and has now had a price drop, with that asking price now £100,000 less at £685,000.

 Images and details courtesy of The Modern House.
 For more details and to make an enquiry, please visit the website.